joshmaxsilverman/joshmaxsilverman.github.io/_posts/2023-10-23-traffic-light-chase.md

 {:.caption}

-Graph thoughtfully remade by Goh Pi Han with Comic Sans MS.
+An example Dyck path, interspersed with stationary moments.
+Figure thoughtfully prepared by Goh Pi Han with Comic Sans MS.

-If we remove the sections where the cars maintain the same relative position, this is just a [Dyck path](https://mathworld.wolfram.com/DyckPath.html) -- a path that goes from the bottom left corner to the top right corner of a square lattice without moving under the diagonal.
+If we remove the stationary moments where the cars maintain the same relative position, this is just a [Dyck path](https://mathworld.wolfram.com/DyckPath.html) -- a path that goes from the bottom left corner to the top right corner of a square lattice without moving under the diagonal.

-In principle, our paths can be anything from a pure Dyck path (all up and down moves) to purely staying in place.
+In principle, our paths can be anything from a pure Dyck path (all up and down moves) to purely staying in place, followed by coming together at the last moment.

 ### An example by hand